Masig Island, Queensland: History

 In 1939 the Queensland Government passed the Torres Strait Islander Act 1939, which incorporated many of the recommendations discussed at the conference.
 A key section of the new act officially recognised Torres Strait Islanders as a separate people from Aboriginal Australians.

 During World War II, the Australian Government recruited Torres Strait Islander men to serve in the armed forces.
 Enlisted men from Masig and other island communities formed the Torres Strait Light Infantry.
 While the Torres Strait Light Infantry were respected as soldiers, they only received one third of the pay given to white Australian servicemen.
 On 31 December 1943, members of the Torres Strait Light Infantry went on strike, calling for equal pay and equal rights.
 The Australian Government agreed to increase their pay to two thirds the level received by white servicemen.
 Full back pay was offered in compensation to the Torres Strait servicemen by the Australian Government in the 1980s.

 Following World War II, the pearling industry declined across Torres Strait and Islanders were permitted to work and settle on the Australian mainland.
 Prawning and fishing enterprises were established at Masig in the 1970s.
 Luggers owned by Masig families continued to operate until the collapse of the pearl industry in the 1960s, after which the people shifted successfully into commercial mackerel fishing, prawning and crayfishing.

+In 1970, the Australian Government established a turtle farm on the island to provide employment for Torres Strait Islander people.
+However, turtles take too long to mature and the costs of farming them was greater than their value when sold for eating.
+The project was later abandoned and the remaining turtles released into the sea.

 In December 1978, a treaty was signed by the Australian and Papua New Guinea governments that described the boundaries between the two countries and the use of the sea area by both parties.
 The Torres Strait Treaty, which commenced operation in February 1985, contains special provision for free movement (without passports or visas) between both countries.
 Free movement between communities applies to traditional activities such as fishing, trading and family gatherings which occur in a specifically created Protected Zone and nearby areas.